pdorfman/Perception/README.md

 ## Hosted Solution
 The solution has been [deployed to heroku](https://dry-inlet-34561.herokuapp.com/) for easy viewing.

-## PerceptionBOMs.war
+## PerceptionBOMs-0.0.1-SNAPSHOT.war

-The web app is ready to deploy to an application server.
-The context root of the application is the default: "PerceptionBOMs".
-There are no server-specific configuration steps necessary - just plug and play!
+This WAR was built with Maven from the source code residing in this repo as of the final commit.
+This WAR is ready to deploy to an application server.
+There are no server-specific configuration steps necessary.

+The context root of the application is "/PerceptionBOMs".

 ### Environment Requirements
 * JRE 7
+  * I updated the project Java compiler compliance to Java SE JRE 1.7, though I have only tested on my local environment running Java 8.
 * Tomcat 8

-This WAR was exported from the source code residing in this repo as of the final commit.

 ## PerceptionBOMs Directory
 This directory contains the eclipse project and full source for the application.
+There is a pom.xml that should allow building of the application with Maven.

 ## Technologies Leveraged